 As efforts increase to legalize weed across the US, public perception of ganja seems to evolve with each joint Miley Cyrus lights up.
-According to a recent Gallup poll, 58 percent of Americans favor legalization of marijuana, which is up 10 percent from 2012.
+According to a 2013 Gallup poll, 58 percent of Americans favor legalization of marijuana.
 It's far from a taboo topic in Hollywood, and more and more celebrities are getting candid about their recreational use of marijuana.
-Recently, Susan Sarandon confessed to being stoned at "almost all" award shows, joining the likes of Jennifer Aniston , Justin Timberlake , Kristen Stewart , and others who have no qualms with Mary Jane.
-Keep reading for the best celebrity revelations about getting high.
+Susan Sarandon confessed to being stoned at "almost all" award shows, joining the likes of Jennifer Aniston , Justin Timberlake , Kristen Stewart , and others who have no qualms with Mary Jane.
+In honor of 4/20, keep reading for the best celebrity revelations about getting high.

 Kristen Stewart addressed her early portrayal in the media in an interview with Vanity Fair in 2012.
 "You can Google my name, and one of the first things that comes up is images of me sitting on my front porch smoking a pipe with my ex-boyfriend and my dog," she said.
 "It was taken the day the movie came out.
 I was no one.
 I was a kid.
 I had just turned 18."
 She continued, "The next day, it was like I was a delinquent slimy idiot, whereas I'm kind of a weirdo, creative Valley girl who smokes pot . . . big deal."